contagon/handbook/handbook/12-primary.md

 * Invite friends to attend church, activities, or baptisms or to be taught by the missionaries.
 * Invite friends to participate in the Children and Youth program.
 Leaders work closely with parents of these children to help them understand the program and determine how they and their children would like to be involved.
 * Invite friends and family members to attend the annual children’s sacrament meeting presentation.

 ### 12.2.4 Uniting Families for Eternity

 Children can help unite families for eternity in many ways.
 Some of these ways are listed below:

 * Honor their parents and set an example of Christlike living in their home.
 * Prepare to have their own eternal family.
-* Strive to be worthy to receive a limited-use temple recommend at the appropriate age.
+* Strive to be worthy to receive a temple recommend at the appropriate age.
 * Prepare to receive ordinances, including eternal marriage.
-* Learn about their extended families and ancestors (see [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) [My Family: Stories That Bring Us Together](https://www.churchofjesuschrist.org/bc/content/ldsorg/topics/my-family-booklet-pdf/english-whole-pdf.pdf)).
+* Learn about their extended families and ancestors (see [My Family: Stories That Bring Us Together](https://www.churchofjesuschrist.org/bc/content/ldsorg/topics/my-family-booklet-pdf/english-whole-pdf.pdf)).
-* Identify ancestors who need temple ordinances (see [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) [FamilySearch.org](https://www.familysearch.org/)).
+* Identify ancestors who need temple ordinances (see [FamilySearch.org](https://www.familysearch.org/)).
 * Prepare to participate in baptisms and confirmations for the dead.
-* Participate in indexing with a family member (see [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) [FamilySearch.org/indexing](https://www.familysearch.org/indexing)).
+* Participate in indexing with a family member (see [FamilySearch.org/indexing](https://www.familysearch.org/indexing)).

 ## 12.3 Ward Primary Leadership

 ### 12.3.1 Bishopric